zjn0505/adb-alfred/README.md

 - `apk` to search for local apk files, and check package info

   - `apkf` to directly list apk files under current front Finder window

+  - custom hotkey to open current selected apk file

 - `avd` to list installed emulators, select one to start an emulator

+  - modifier keys to do cold boot, or wipe emulator data

 References
 ------